runtimeverification/quiz/blogpost.md

 .=  n  .+  (dec n)
 ```

-Quick aside:
-This is what we call a "fate" in %quiz.
+A note on terminology:
+If you just know that a "fate" is a specification and that "norns" can be used to generate input for your spec, you know all you need about `%quiz` terminology.
-As the name implies, it tells you what piece of code is destined to do, unless something is amiss in the world (a bug).
+As the name implies, a fate should describe you what piece of code is destined to do, unless something is amiss in the world (a bug or an incorrect divination where the fate you wrote is not correct).
-The terms we use in `%quiz` bring to mind an ancient Viking (to honor the author's heritage) visiting a seer to find out their fate, what they need to do, and getting help to ensure they are on the right path -- a nice epic image of what testing your code should be like.
+The terms we use in `%quiz` bring to mind an ancient Viking visiting a seer to find out their fate, what they need to do, and getting help to ensure they are on the right path -- a nice epic image of what testing your code should be like.
 They have a fate, they are quizzed on it, they may heed that fate (good) or defy it (bad), and they can use [norns](https://en.wikipedia.org/wiki/Norns) to aid them in seeing if there are any issues.
-If you just know that a fate is a spec and that norns can be used to generate input for your spec, you know all you need about this terminology.

 So we have our fate defined.
 We can now quiz it in the dojo.